cheminfo/nmrium-docs/docs/15_quickstart/15-quickstart.md

 Click on the **Peaks Picking** button.
 You can choose between automatic peak picking and manual peak picking.

-1. Automatic peak picking: A list appears above the spectrum in which you can specify the maximum number of peaks, the noise factor and the minimum-maximum ratio (Min Max Ratio).
+1.  **Automatic peak picking**: A list appears above the spectrum in which you can specify the maximum number of peaks, the noise factor and the minimum-maximum ratio (Min Max Ratio).
 Then press **Apply**.
 The chemical shift of the peaks is displayed both in the spectrum and in a list on the right side of the spectrum in the **Peaks** field.

-2. Manual peak picking: Locate a signal.
+2.  **Manual peak picking**: Locate a signal.
 When you see it in the crosshairs, press the shift key and simultaneously the left mouse button.
 The value of the signal will be shown in a list both in the spectrum and on the right side of the spectrum in the **Peaks** field.

 ## 10. Delete peaks